okubiochloe32-dot/calculator/README.md

 This is a calculator programmed from scratch to suit the coder's mindset.
+Programed for all coders to understand